lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verse 6.** —We have a comparison between God and the most excellent in heaven and earth—challenge both worlds.

-1\.The true God, sovereign of heaven and earth is incomparably great in his BEING and EXISTENCE;
+1\.
+The true God, sovereign of heaven and earth is incomparably great in his BEING and EXISTENCE;

 (a) because his being is of himself *eternal;*